kchen7/ese350/README.md

 <img src="alpha.png" alt="hi" class="inline"/>

-The significance of the alpha prototype, however, is that we realized a lot of finer details we need to consider when designing the schematic for the custom PCB.
+The significance of the alpha prototype, however, is that we fully developed what we wish to accomplish with the custom PCB.
+They are listed in the next section.
-1. We will likely need to use a IO expander chip to have enough outputs
-2. Most LED strips are powered off of 12V, so we need to pick battery configuration for that
-3. A lot of speakers don't sound good, we need a better solution (hardware but also algorithms)
-4. As stated above, we need to implement debouncing

 ### Revised Goals
 From this point forwards, our goals for this project have slightly shifted from the initially stated milestones.
 We wish for Drüe to have the following features:
 1. Music: implement an algorithm to make Drüe sound like an actual piano
-2. Power Supply: needs boost converter for LED strips, but we also want to make it rechargeable
+2. Power Supply: needs boost converter for 12V LED strips, but we also want to make it rechargeable
-3. Keys: we want to use as close to piano keys as possible and need to implement debouncing
+3. Keys: we want to use as keys that are as piano-like as possible and need to implement debouncing (hardware first, then software if needed)
 4. LEDs: LED strips to light up keys, mode led indicators, and a display of some sort (not necessarily LCD because we want to shift our focus to the other goals)
+5. Will likely need an IO expander chip to have enough outputs